preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-16/README.md

 However, the necessity for this technique has long passed and it shouldn't be used in modern codebases.

 ## Initialization safety
-The final fields of a **properly constructed** object will be observed in an inconsistent state even if an object is not safely published.
+The final fields of a **properly constructed** object will not be observed in an inconsistent state even if an object is not safely published.
 This extends to all fields reachable from a final field.

 This means that if an object has only final fields and is not safely published, the only possible problem is observing a not initialized reference to the object.